 Paraíba-Type Tourmaline, Paraíba Tourmaline & Diamond Pendant

-Platinum pendant featuring an 11.47 Paraiba-type pear-shape tourmaline accented by 0.59 carat total weight of round Paraiba tourmalines and 0.73 carat total weight of round diamonds.
+Platinum pendant featuring an 11.47 carat pear-shape Paraíba-type tourmaline accented by 0.59 carat total weight of 43 round Paraíba tourmalines and 0.63 carat total weight of 77 round diamonds on a triple chain featuring 0.81 carat total weight of 4 round diamonds.

 P1531-PC1150-PTPS